Improve your health in ten simple steps - take the test

 If you’re not getting the results you want with your health and fitness right now are you willing to do a health score card with me?

-This is a test I do in my coaching program Fat Loss for Life with my clients.
+This is a test I do in my coaching programs with my clients.
 This is an essential part of the coaching process with me as I want to show progress in many areas of one’s life.
 The fitness industry has long scored people on their body composition, so if someone has lost weight they have done well and look awesome on the before and after photo on social media.
 But that is just ONE area of improvement, there is sleep, energy, wellbeing, enjoyment, fun, contentment, career goals, muscle built, there is in short a plethora of measures we can use as a marker of progress.

 How much fat you have lost is just ONE marker of progress.